testit-tms/api-client-golang/docs/TestSuiteWorkItemsSearchModel.md

 `func (o *TestSuiteWorkItemsSearchModel) UnsetExcludeIds()`

 UnsetExcludeIds ensures that no value is present for ExcludeIds, not even an explicit nil
+### GetExternalMetadata

+`func (o *TestSuiteWorkItemsSearchModel) GetExternalMetadata() WorkItemExternalMetadataFilterModel`

+GetExternalMetadata returns the ExternalMetadata field if non-nil, zero value otherwise.

+### GetExternalMetadataOk

+`func (o *TestSuiteWorkItemsSearchModel) GetExternalMetadataOk() (*WorkItemExternalMetadataFilterModel, bool)`

+GetExternalMetadataOk returns a tuple with the ExternalMetadata field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetExternalMetadata

+`func (o *TestSuiteWorkItemsSearchModel) SetExternalMetadata(v WorkItemExternalMetadataFilterModel)`

+SetExternalMetadata sets ExternalMetadata field to given value.

+### HasExternalMetadata

+`func (o *TestSuiteWorkItemsSearchModel) HasExternalMetadata() bool`

+HasExternalMetadata returns a boolean if a field has been set.

+### SetExternalMetadataNil

+`func (o *TestSuiteWorkItemsSearchModel) SetExternalMetadataNil(b bool)`

+ SetExternalMetadataNil sets the value for ExternalMetadata to be an explicit nil

+### UnsetExternalMetadata
+`func (o *TestSuiteWorkItemsSearchModel) UnsetExternalMetadata()`

+UnsetExternalMetadata ensures that no value is present for ExternalMetadata, not even an explicit nil
 ### GetProjectIds

 `func (o *TestSuiteWorkItemsSearchModel) GetProjectIds() []string`